hyperledger-archives/grid-docs/docs/0.1/grid_track_and_trace_family_specification.md

 ## Overview

-Grid Track and Trace for Hyperledger Grid is a smart contract designed to run with the [Sawtooth Sabre](https://github.com/hyperledger/sawtooth-sabre/) smart contract engine.
+Grid Track and Trace is a smart contract designed to run with the [Sawtooth Sabre](https://github.com/hyperledger/sawtooth-sabre/) smart contract engine.

 Grid Track and Trace allows users to track goods as they move through a supply chain.
 Records for goods include a history of ownership and custodianship, as well as histories for a variety of properties such as temperature and location.
-These properties are managed using Grid Schemas.
+These properties are managed using the Schema smart contract.

 This specification describes the available data objects, state addressing (how transaction information is stored and addressed by *namespace*), and the valid